Jonathan Ross: Family and residence

-Ross married the author, journalist, and broadcaster Jane Goldman in August 1988 in Las Vegas.
-They have since had three children: Betty Kitten, Harvey Kirby (named after Jack Kirby, a comic book creator whom Ross especially admires), and Honey Kinny.
+Ross began dating Jane Goldman in January 1987 when he was 26 and she was 16.
+They married in Las Vegas in August 1988 two months after she turned 18.
+Goldman is an author, journalist, and broadcaster.
+They have three children: Betty Kitten, Harvey Kirby (named after Jack Kirby, a comic book creator whom Ross especially admires), and Honey Kinny.

 Ross's mother, Martha Ross, died on 14 January 2019, at the age of 79.

 Ross resides in Hampstead Garden Suburb, London.
 He owns a second home in Swanage in Dorset and owns property in Florida in the United States.

 Ross and others have used his rhotacism for comic effect, and he is sometimes known as "Wossy", including on his Twitter/X feed (@wossy).

 Awards and charity

 In 2005, Ross was made an OBE in the Queen's Birthday Honours for services to broadcasting.
 He celebrated the news by playing "God Save the Queen" by the Sex Pistols on his Radio 2 show.

 Ross has attended a fundraiser for the James Randi Educational Foundation called The Amazing Meeting in London in 2009 and 2010.
 Ross has described himself as a big fan of James Randi and the other speakers – who were mainly prominent sceptics – and said that he and his wife had come to have a sceptical view of the world.
 Ross has been supportive of Simon Singh's efforts to defend an accusation of libel by the British Chiropractic Association and Ross has posed for the Geek Calendar 2011, a fund raiser for The Libel Reform Campaign.